amromeo/api_r2021/README.md

 # Association for Pathology Informatics R Workshop

+## Welcome!

-This introductory R workshop aims to teach participants with minimal programming experience the basics of the R statistical programming language for reproducible laboratory data analytics.
+This introductory R workshop aims to teach participants with little or no programming experience the basics of the R statistical programming language for reproducible laboratory data analytics.
 R is a freely available programming environment that is aimed squarely at common activities in data analysis including complex data manipulation, statistical analysis, automation, and publication-quality data visualization.
 We will introduce basic concepts of R programming as well as more generalizable best practices in working with laboratory data.

 - Instructors:
   * Daniel Herman